mohitpandey28/Hospitality-Analytics/README.md

 Welcome to the Bank Analytics Project, where I conducted an in-depth analysis of financial data to derive meaningful insights for strategic decision-making.
 The project involves the creation of interactive dashboards using Tableau, Power BI, and Excel, coupled with data retrieval from a SQL Server database.

-Technologies Used
+Technologies Used:

-Tableau
+Tableau,
-Power BI
+Power BI,
-Excel
+Excel,
 SQL Server